Parallel transport on matrix manifolds and Exponential Action: Introduction

 In the now classical paper \cite{Edelman_1999} twenty-five years ago, the authors twice mentioned that there was no known $O(nd^2)$ algorithm for parallel transport on the Stiefel manifold $\St{n}{d}$.
-To our best knowledge, this problem remains unsolved.
-In this paper, we contribute toward a solution for this problem with the help of {\it exponential action}.
+To the best of our knowledge, this problem remains unsolved.
+In this paper, we contribute toward a solution for this problem with the help of \emph{exponential action}.
 We show with an appropriate transformation, a class of metrics on matrix manifolds have geodesics computable by matrix exponential, while the parallel transport equation could be reduced to a linear ODE with constant coefficients, and thus could be solved by exponential action.
-For the case of the Stiefel manifolds, we show any tangent vector could be split into two parts, one in a submanifold similar to the great circle, where we can use exponential action.
-The other part, normal to a vector subspace containing the geodesic, can be transported using matrix exponential.
-We establish a similar result for flag manifolds with the canonical metric.
+For the case of the Stiefel manifolds, we show any tangent vector could be split into two parts, one in a submanifold similar to a great circle, where we can use exponential action.
+The remaining part, normal to a vector subspace containing the geodesic, can be transported using matrix exponential.
 We also show that the formula for the Stiefel manifold is a special case for pseudo-Riemannian metrics in a family with closed-form geodesic and parallel transport.
 Besides the state-of-the-art algorithm in the Stiefel case, we hope our results will provide insight into the properties of parallel transport.